PairZhu/McdrCmdSuggest/README.en.md

 ## ✨ A More Elegant MCDR Command Completion

+This mod requires the use of the [CommandSuggest](https://mcdreforged.com/zh-CN/plugin/command_suggest) plugin.

 McdrCmdSuggest is a Fabric mod that provides a more elegant command completion experience for [MCDReforged](https://github.com/Fallen-Breath/MCDReforged).
 By registering MCDR commands on the Minecraft server and sending them to the client, players can enjoy a native command completion experience.

 ![1757522576816](image/1757522576816.png)